Breadcrumb

 Training Requirements

-• ‘How To’ Training – This training covers how to request an Epic Research Study Description build and how to associate patient/subject participation in research.
-At least one research team member must complete this training.
-They will be identified in the ROC section of the HawkIRB application.
+The ‘How To’ Training covers how to request an Epic Research Study Description build and how to associate patient/subject participation in research.
+All research team member who are assigned to document in the subject's medical record must complete this training.

 Questions about the UIHC Policy